Simulation Cells

 Listing and inspection

-The listing groups simulation-cell records by team and lets you focus on a particular trajectory.
-From there, you can inspect the timestep, dimensions, and periodic axes for each record.
+The listing groups simulation-cell records by team and supports filtering by trajectory.
+Each record exposes the timestep, dimensions, and periodic axes.

 Relationship to trajectory processing